 The Evolve2 65 comes in both mono and stereo versions.
 We've covered the key differences between these in a previous blog post, but generally speaking, the stereo version is probably the better option.
 It's only around £10 more than the mono version, so unless you specifically want a mono headset, we'd recommend the stereo model.

 Finally, the Evolve2 65 offers a very impressive 37 hour's maximum battery life for music playback, and up to 35 hours' talk time.
 That represents a serious step up from what most other wireless headsets provide.
 Even better, it takes just 90 minutes to fully recharge, and if you pop it in the optional charging stand for 15 minutes, you'll get another 8 hours of power.
-In practise, the charging dock can be a little fiddly to use, but
+In practise, the charging dock can be a little fiddly to use, but it works.

 There are actually a wide range of different variants of the Evolve2 65.
 Which one you choose will largely depend on your device and conferencing platform of choice, but they are all equally easy to get to grips with.
 Most Jabra headsets offer simple plug-and-play set-up, and the Evolve2 65 is no exception.
 We found that the headset took just a few minutes to set up, from taking it out of the box to playing audio.
 Pairing up via Bluetooth is as simple as you'd expect, and the included Bluetooth USB dongle is easy to set up as well.

 All versions of the Jabra Evolve2 65 are fully compatible with all major UC platforms.
 The MS version is also optimized for Microsoft Teams, with a dedicated Teams button on the side that can be used to jump in and out of calls.